-I’m Bryan.
-I am a 38 year old husband, father to two beautiful children, Licensed CPA in North Carolina, PwC Alum, Accounting Junky, and founder of Kesler CPA Review.
+I'm Bryan.
+I'm a 41 year old husband, father to two beautiful children, Licensed CPA in North Carolina (License #41490, verify here), PwC Alum, CPA Practice Advisor Top 20 Under 40, and founder of Kesler CPA Review and Ultimate CPA Exam Guide.

-Personal Note: I did NOT pass the CPA exam on my first try, in fact I failed SEVEN times before I finally passed!
-I honestly get tears in my eyes every time I think about all of the rookie mistakes I made when I first began studying...
+Personal Note: I did NOT pass the CPA exam on my first try.
+I failed SEVEN times before I finally passed.
+I get tears in my eyes every time I think about all of the rookie mistakes I made when I first began studying...

-If I had known what I know now, I would have passed the exam in no more than 6 months and would have saved at least 18 months of my life that I will never get back.
-Yes you heard right, it took me two+ years to finally figure out how to pass the hardest test known to man!
+If I had known then what I know now, I would have passed in no more than 6 months and saved at least 18 months of my life.
+It took me two+ years to figure out how to pass the hardest test in the professional world.

-You can read about my lessons learned on my journey to passing the CPA exam and the HUGE mistakes I made that caused me to fail 7 times here
+You can read about my lessons learned and the HUGE mistakes that caused me to fail 7 times here.

 What Did Passing The CPA Exam Do For My Career?

-I have had a bit of a rollercoaster of an accounting career over the past 6 years.
+I have had a bit of a rollercoaster of an accounting career.
 I started working for BKD LLP in August of 2008 making 48K and before I could even get my feet wet, I was laid off at the end of my 1st busy season due to the financial crisis of 2008 and the fact I hadn't passed the CPA exam.

 Thankfully with the help of my strong accounting network, I was able to get a job in a month or two at Cassidy Turley as an entry level accountant.
 I worked there for about 1.5 years, but I was only making 40K since the position did not require a CPA.
 Taking a pay cut is never fun... but desperate times call for desperate measures.